keptn/keptn.github.io/content/docs/concepts/architecture/index.md

 - **lighthouse-service:** It is responsible for conducting a quality evaluation based on configured SLOs/SLIs.

-- **gatekeeper-service:** It implements the quality gate in each stage, i.e., depending on the evaluation result it either promotes an artifact to the next stage or not.
+- **gatekeeper-service:** It implements the automatic quality gate in each stage where the approval strategy has been set to `automatic`, i.e., it will send an `approval.finished` event which contains the information about whether a task sequence (e.g. the artifact delivery) should continue or not.
+If the approval strategy within a stage has been set to `manual`, the gatekeeper service will not respond with any event since in that case the user is responsible for sending an `approval.finished` event (either via the Bridge or via the API).

 - **remediation-service:** It is used to orchestrate remediation workflows.